-The Department of German, Nordic, and Slavic is home to undergraduate and graduate programs in German, Scandinavian Studies, Russian, and Polish, as well as certificates in the Folklore program and East Central European Languages, Literatures, and Cultures.
+The Department of German, Nordic, and Slavic is home to undergraduate programs in German, Scandinavian Studies, Russian, and Polish, as well as certificates in the Folklore program, Slavic Studies, and Languages and Cultures of Northern Europe.
 The department offers courses in the languages, linguistics, literatures, and cultures of these areas, both in the target languages and in translation.
-GNS provides instruction in more than a dozen languages, including Czech, Danish, Dutch, Finnish, German, Icelandic, Kazakh, Norwegian, Old Norse, Polish, Russian, Sami, Swedish, Turkish, Ukranian, and Yiddish.
+GNS provides instruction in more than a dozen languages, including Czech, Danish, Dutch, Finnish, German, Kazakh, Norwegian, Old Norse, Polish, Russian, Swedish, Turkish, Ukrainian, and Yiddish.

 German Program